lavrovd/psd-reader/README.md

 ﻿psd-reader
 ==========

-Read Photoshop PSD files so they can be shown in the web browser.
+Read Adobe&reg; Photoshop&reg; PSD files so they can be shown in the web browser.
 That's it! :-)

 Features